 - Protruding dielectric materials

 When a blow hole defect occurs during the assembly process as a result of the PCB card, the primary culprit tends to be entrapped moisture or air.
 With moisture, any non-plated and non-masked areas on a bare circuit board that expose internal laminate can be suspect to absorbing moisture.
-Absorption can occur both during board fabrication and during improper storage.
+Absorption can occur either during the board fabrication process or from improper storage.
 Examples of highly suspect areas include non-plated drilled holes and routed features.

 Generally pads are small round or square areas of copper which are normally used to make a connection to a component pin.
 If these pads are not sitting correctly or are lifted, it can cause the connection between the printed circuit board (PCB) and the component to fail.